cbarber1984/js30-drum-machine/README.md

 - The `forEach` method is useful when applying `eventListener` to multiple elements in the DOM
 - JavaScript can be used to dynamically upate CSS styling based upon user input.
 - The `data` attribute can be useful in identifying and utilizing elements
+- The tutorial placed the JavaScript directly into the HTML file.
+I decided to pull that out to an external .js file and link them.